 Megansett Harbor is loaded with sailboats, offering a classic Cape Cod view.
 Many boats launch from Megansett Harbor Landing right next to the beach.
-Parking is a bit limited, so get here early to find a spot.
+Parking is a bit limited, get here early to find a spot.
+A resident parking sticker is required during the summer.

 Habitats & Wildlife